brainlid/langchain/MODEL_BEHAVIORS.md

 - ChatGPT -
   - When `base64` data given, requires providing the image data prefixed with the base64 content.
   - Ex: `"data:image/jpeg;base64," <> "..."`

+## Token Usage

+GoogleAI returns token usage for each MessageDelta.
+They generated value increments with each message.
+This is an oddity with GoogleAI.

+OpenAI ChatGPT, Anthropic Claude, and Bumblebee all return token usage information at the end.